acidrobin/acidrobin.github.io/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

 I am an expert in **Natural Language Processing**, currently completing a PhD at the University of Sheffield.
-My thesis, which is focused on generating graphical summaries of argumentative text, has been submitted, and I am due to sit my viva in September.
+I have successfully defended my thesis on "Graphical Summarisation of Argumentative Text", and I will be available to work from **January 2025**.

 The core of my PhD research has involved fine-tuning Large Language Models (LLMs) for [Argument Mining](https://en.wikipedia.org/wiki/Argument_mining) tasks, using PyTorch.
-Alongside this, I designed a novel task within my subfield of NLP, Argument Summary Graph Parsing.
+Alongside this, I designed a novel task within my subfield of NLP, named Argument Summary Graph Parsing.
 I have created and annotated multiple corpora to support this task.

 I am the first author of **three peer-reviewed papers** published in leading NLP and speech processing venues, including COMMA (Computational Models of Argument), the 2023 Argument Mining workshop at COLING, and Interspeech.